 In addition to signup bonuses, many cards offer additional perks if you meet an annual spending threshold.

-What about the British Airways Visa Signature® Card (currently unavailable)?
+What about the British Airways Visa Signature® Card (currently unavailable through this site)?
 While this airline card offers an initial signup bonus of 50,000 Avios after $3,000 in purchases within the first 3 months, you can earn an additional 25,000 Avios after you use your card for $10,000 in purchases within one year of account opening.

 Whenever you have an annual spending threshold to meet, it can make sense to pay college tuition with credit to make sure you get there.
 Just make sure you the fee you’re paying is worth less than the benefit you’re pursuing.